 You become a trusted friend and advisor to hundreds, thousands, even millions of people who are asking the same questions in their own life.
 When someone is willing, confident, and vulnerable enough to teach, it resonates with people who are seeking answers.

 -Matt Ragland, bulletjournalguy.com

 When you teach everything you know, it not only builds a strong connection with your ideal audience, it also builds authority and credibility.
 Sharing your unique creative process and philosophy may be the perfect inspiration someone needs to unlock their next level of motivation.

 As you begin to teach your audience, you can use email marketing as a way to reach more of your audience and test a variety of topics to see what resonates.
 The topics that are well received should become an integral part of your email marketing content strategy as you teach even more of what you know.

 Before you write any email content, you should ask yourself,

-What would bring the most value to my ideal customer or client?
+What would bring the most value to my ideal customer?

 Once you have your answer, you can start to outline your email content and pair it with other special offers, bonuses, or freebies that will give your email subscribers even more value.